 The Korg Kronos truly raised the bar for modern synths.
-With its armoury of synth engines, an onboard hard-disk recorder, 16-track sequencer and more, it could do everything, and sounded incredible.
+With its armoury of synth engines, an onboard hard-disk recorder, 16-track sequencer and more, it can do everything, and sounds incredible.

-This has sounds from the stunning Kronos piano and drum engine, and excellent electric pianos in a huge sound-bank (640 programs and 288 combinations).
+This has an unstoppable drum engine, plus excellent electric pianos in a huge sound-bank.
 Add some great effects, a 16-track sequencer and a easy-to-use touch screen interface, and you have a superb versatile synth.